chef/effortless/README.md

 ![Image of scaffolding-chef](/docs/effortless-graphic.png)

 You can implement the Effortless pattern for Chef Infra by building a Habitat package and using this scaffolding.
-All you need to do is make a Habitat plan (`plan.sh` or `plan.ps1`) and a `policyfile`.
+All you need to do is make a `policyfile` and a Habitat plan (`plan.sh` or `plan.ps1`).
 Additionally, you can tune the settings of the chef-client in your `default.toml`.

 #### Policyfile
 `example-app/example-app.rb`